What is personal liability coverage?

 Do I need personal liability coverage?

-"In case anyone gets hurt on your premises, you need to give them [medical] care," says Etti Baranoff, Professor Emeritus of Insurance and Finance at Virginia Commonwealth University.
+"In case anyone gets hurt on your premises, you need to give them [medical] care," she said.
 "The liability coverage pays for such care.
-The same if you destroy others' property.
+The same [applies] if you destroy others' property.
 Liability is for bodily injury and property damage."

 If someone falls down your front stairs and requires surgery, for instance, they can sue you for the medical bills.
-Medical bills can get into the thousands- even hundreds of thousands- depending on the situation.
+Medical bills can quickly add up, often to thousands of dollars.
 The lawsuit might also include lost wages and other damages.

 Another common scenario is dog bites.
 Whether on your property or out and about in the neighborhood, if your dog bites someone, you’re liable.
 The liability portion of your home insurance pays for lawsuits or medical bills resulting from dog bites in most cases.